-Among the unique collections at the library is a large section of Adirondack books and material, soon to be housed in a specially-renovated room of its own.
-I took a peek in the nearly finished room, which was lovely and welcoming, and looks like it will be great for doing Adirondack research and reading.
-Notably, this collection includes a great Rockwell Kent section – filled with framed prints, beautiful original books, and even collector pieces such a Kent-designed hand-painted plate from 1939.
+The library houses some unique collections including a large section of Adirondack books and material in the comfy Adirondack room.
+Notably, this collection includes a Rockwell Kent section – filled with framed prints, beautiful original books, and collector pieces such as a Kent-designed hand-painted plate from 1939.

 Another dedicated area in the library is our KidSpace which houses children’s books as well as STEM toys, kid-friendly seating, gross motor toys and a rocking chair for grown ups.
 The children’s area is home to a collection of train cars made by local legend, Arto Monaco, creator of The Land of Make Believe in Upper Jay.
 Children’s programming is offered throughout the year, and families of all ages are encouraged to visit the library to read and play.

 For over 50 years, the Au Sable Forks Free Library has served patrons from Au Sable Forks and neighboring communities.
 As part of the CEFLS network, anyone with a CEFLS library card may sign out materials.
 The library also serves an important role for second homers and vacationers in the area, providing internet services and reading materials for their stay.